XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-browser-wallet-in-js.md

 3. Copy the contents of the [send-xrp.html](_code-samples/build-a-wallet/js/src/send-xrp/send-xrp.html) file to your `send-xrp.html` file.
 The provided HTML code includes three input fields for the destination address, amount, and destination tag, each with their corresponding labels.

 4. Now that we have the HTML code, let's add the JavaScript code.
 In the `helpers` folder, create a new file named `submit-transaction.js` and copy the code written below to the file.
-In this file, we are using the [submit](https://xrpl.org/submit.html) method to submit the transaction to the XRPL.
-Before submitting every transaction needs to be signed by a wallet, click [here](https://xrpl.org/sign.html) to learn more about signing a transaction.
+In this file, we are using the [submit](submit.html) method to submit the transaction to the XRPL.
+Before submitting every transaction needs to be signed by a wallet, learn more about [signing](sign.html) a transaction.

 {{ include_code("_code-samples/build-a-wallet/js/src/helpers/submit-transaction.js", language="js") }}

-1. Now back to the `send-xrp.js` file, copy the code written below to the file.
+5. Now back to the `send-xrp.js` file, copy the code written below to the file.
 In this piece of code we are first getting all the DOM elements from HTML and adding event listners to update & validate the fields based on the user input.
 Using `renderAvailableBalance` method we display the current available balance of the wallet. `validateAddress` function validates the user address, and the amount is validated using a regular expression.
 When all the fields are filled with correct inputs, we call the `submitTransaction` function to submit the transaction to the ledger.

 {{ include_code("_code-samples/build-a-wallet/js/src/send-xrp/send-xrp.js", language="js") }}